Flash: A Hybrid Private Inference Protocol for Deep CNNs with High Accuracy and Low Latency on CPU: Training with Polynomial Activation

 \subsection{Challenges in Training Deep CNNs with Existing Training Schemes}

-Many prior works~\cite{gilad2016cryptonets,brutzkus2019low,hesamifard2017cryptodl,lee2023precise,lee2022low} have studied to implement deep CNNs with PI-friendly nonlinear activation functions, especially with various polynomials, which can be trained with minimal inference accuracy loss compared to those with ReLU.
-For instance, \cite{gilad2016cryptonets,brutzkus2019low} used simple square activation function $x^2$ to reduce computational overhead, but they were limited to shallow CNN models for MNIST and CIFAR-10 classification. \cite{hesamifard2017cryptodl} applied several polynomial approximation techniques such as Taylor series or Chebyshev polynomials, but only shallow CNNs were able to be trained with third-order polynomial activation functions.
+Many prior works~\cite{gilad2016cryptonets,brutzkus2019low,hesamifard2017cryptodl,lee2023precise,lee2022low,ali2020polynomial} have studied to implement deep CNNs with PI-friendly nonlinear activation functions, especially with various polynomials, which can be trained with minimal inference accuracy loss compared to those with ReLU.
+For instance, \cite{gilad2016cryptonets,brutzkus2019low} used simple square activation function $x^2$ to reduce computational overhead, but they were limited to shallow CNN models for MNIST and CIFAR-10 classification. \fixme{\cite{ali2020polynomial} shows that the use of $x^2+x$ demonstrated improved accuracy over using $x^2$, but it still used a simple network and 32-sized input images.} \cite{hesamifard2017cryptodl} applied several polynomial approximation techniques such as Taylor series or Chebyshev polynomials, but only shallow CNNs were able to be trained with third-order polynomial activation functions.
 For deeper models, \cite{lee2022low,lee2023precise} showed that ResNet with high-order polynomials (e.g., 29th-order) does not degrade the PI accuracy much.
 However, using higher polynomial degrees incurs larger communication cost and computational overhead, so end-to-end PI latency should be severely sacrificed.

 Due to these drawbacks, some works~\cite{mishra2020delphi,ghodsi2020cryptonas} exploited neural architecture search (NAS)~\cite{wistuba2019survey} to find the optimal model architecture that shows best latency without inference accuracy degradation.
 In this approach, rather than replacing the entire ReLUs with polynomial activation functions, NAS finds out a model in which some layers' activation function is switched to the quadratic function, while the rest layers keep using ReLU to prevent accuracy loss.
 Although this method showed good performance improvements, the overall communication cost and latency are easily dominated by a few layers processing GC~\cite{mishra2020delphi}, and as the number of the ReLU layer increases its performance will be degraded severely.
-Hence, it will be the best if we can train deep CNN models using only a low-degree polynomial as the activation function without inference accuracy loss.
+Hence, it will be the best if we can train deep CNN models using only a low-degree polynomial as the activation function without inference accuracy loss. }